We share key insights from the SFC HKMA Joint Circular, helping intermediaries to understand how to offer VA related dealing and asset management...

 Though Hong Kong generally restricts the use of an individual’s personal data to circumstances where the individual has consented to such use, this restriction is relaxed in the context of a due diligence exercise where the objective is to assess whether or not to proceed with a proposed transfer of a business or property or a transfer of the shares in a business holding personal data.

-However, despite this general position, there is authority for the position that an M&A target’s auditor may be liable where they have knowledge of or consent to the purchaser’s reliance on the audited accounts.
-In light of the foregoing, a purchaser should consider appointing accountants specifically to report on the financial condition of the M&A target generally or to validate specific and critical financial assumptions underlying the business acquisition where the audited financials form a vital part of the decision to proceed with the business acquisition.
+However, despite this general position, there is authority for the position that the target’s auditor may be liable where they have knowledge of or consent to the purchaser’s reliance on the audited accounts.
+In light of the foregoing, a purchaser should consider appointing accountants specifically to report on the financial condition of the target generally or to validate specific and critical financial assumptions underlying the business acquisition where the audited financials form a vital part of the decision to proceed with the deal.

-To minimize liability under M&A reps and warranties, the seller will normally disclose information formally to the purchaser through a disclosure letter, disclosure schedule or disclosure bundle (together “M&A disclosure letter”) to qualify representations and warranties made in the M&A purchase and sale agreement.
-As disclosures may limit the scope of contractual M&A reps and warranties, a purchaser should treat them as seriously as the representations and warranties in the purchase and sale agreement themselves and seek early production of a draft of the M&A disclosure letter to allow for sufficient time to review them.
-Conversely, as statements made in an M&A disclosure letter may themselves constitute legally actionable representations, a seller should treat them seriously as the purchaser may rely upon them potentially to rescind the transaction (meaning the purchaser may refuse to complete and instead, bring the transaction to an end).
+To minimize liability under reps and warranties, the seller will normally disclose information formally to the purchaser through a disclosure letter, disclosure schedule or disclosure bundle to qualify reps and warranties made in the purchase and sale agreement.
+As disclosures may limit the scope of contractual reps and warranties, a purchaser should treat them as seriously as the reps and warranties in the purchase and sale agreement themselves and seek early production of a draft of the disclosure letter to allow for sufficient time to review them.
+Conversely, as statements made in a disclosure letter may themselves constitute legally actionable representations, a seller should treat them seriously as the purchaser may rely upon them potentially to rescind the transaction (meaning the purchaser may refuse to complete and instead, bring the transaction to an end).

-General disclosures may deem the purchaser to have knowledge of the matters set out below, whether or not the purchaser in fact has knowledge of such matters:
+General disclosures may deem the purchaser to have knowledge of general matters such as those set out below, whether or not the purchaser in fact has knowledge of such matters:

-matters of public record (e.g. information filed in the Companies Registry) relating to the M&A target company;
+matters of public record (e.g. information filed in the Companies Registry) relating to the target company;

 all information contained in the agreement between the purchaser and the seller and any documents or transactions referred to therein;

-the contents, matters and information in the M&A target’s accounts;
+the contents, matters and information in the target’s accounts;

-information relating to the M&A target which is public knowledge; and
+information relating to the target which is public knowledge; and

 information disclosed to the purchaser as part of its due diligence.

-Specific disclosures provide information qualifying specific M&A reps and warranties but commonly, the seller will wish to provide that such disclosures be regarded as disclosures against all of the M&A reps and warranties in the purchase and sale agreement for the business acquisition.
+Specific disclosures provide information qualifying specific reps and warranties but commonly, the seller will wish to provide that such disclosures be regarded as disclosures against all of the reps and warranties in the purchase and sale agreement.
 Thus, for example, where a seller discloses a pending litigation in respect of a specific representation and warranty as to the absence of litigation, the seller will also wish this disclosure to qualify a representation and warranty as to the absence of any material change even though no specific reference is made in the disclosure to the latter representation and warranty.

-The M&A disclosure letter is normally given at the same time as the purchase and sale agreement is signed.
-However, as circumstances may change between the time the purchase and sale agreement is signed and the closing of the business acquisition, the seller may wish to reserve the right to update the M&A disclosure letter, thus qualifying M&A reps and warranties with matters not known to the purchaser at the time the purchaser committed to the business acquisition through the purchase and sale agreement.
+The disclosure letter is normally given at the same time as the purchase and sale agreement is signed.
+However, as circumstances may change between the time the purchase and sale agreement is signed and the closing of the deal, the seller may wish to reserve the right to update the disclosure letter, thus qualifying reps and warranties with matters not known to the purchaser at the time the purchaser committed to the deal through the purchase and sale agreement.

-The purchaser, however, is likely to resist any right for the seller to update the M&A disclosure letter without the option to terminate his commitment based on new disclosures.
-Understandably, the purchaser may feel that his commercial case for the business acquisition may be significantly and adversely affected by disclosures made after he signed the purchase and sale agreement.
+The purchaser, however, is likely to resist any right for the seller to update the disclosure letter without the option to terminate his commitment based on new disclosures.
+Understandably, the purchaser may feel that his commercial case for the deal may be significantly and adversely affected by disclosures made after he signed the purchase and sale agreement.

 As a result, the sale and purchase agreement may specify whether the seller has the right to make disclosures after the signing of the purchase and sale agreement and if so, what type of disclosures may be made.

-Under Hong Kong law, the extent to which disclosures will qualify M&A reps and warranties in the purchase and sale agreement in business acquisition will depend upon the specific language of the M&A documentation.
+Under Hong Kong law, the extent to which disclosures will qualify reps and warranties in the purchase and sale agreement will depend upon the specific language of the M&A documentation.

-Thus, for example, one court held on such language that disclosure by a seller of illness of a key target employee without commentary on the specific financial consequences of the illness may not qualify a representation and warranty as to the financial condition of the M&A target company subject to the business acquisition.
+Thus, for example, one court held on such language that disclosure by a seller of illness of a key target employee without commentary on the specific financial consequences of the illness may not qualify a representation and warranty as to the financial condition of the target company.

 Similarly, another court held on such language that a disclosure referencing sources of information from which a purchaser may find relevant information may not qualify a representation and warranty even if a diligent review of the information referenced could identify facts relevant to such a representation and warranty.

-A breach of M&A reps and warranties normally results in damages reflecting the diminution in the market value of the M&A target as a result of the breach, though rescission is also possible.
-Damages may be unsatisfactory.
-Damages will normally be based on the diminution in value of the business as a result of the breach but the diminution in the value of the business as a result of a breach may be less than the cost for the purchaser to remedy the representation and warranty.
+A breach of reps and warranties normally results in damages reflecting the diminution in the market value of the target as a result of the breach, though rescission is also possible.
+Damages may be unsatisfactory if, for example, the diminution in the value of the business as a result of a breach may be less than the cost for the purchaser to remedy the representation and warranty.
 At the same time, a purchaser will have a duty at law to mitigate the loss in the event of a breach, thus reducing the total amount of damages which can be claimed.

 In Hong Kong, entire agreement clauses which seek to exclude liability for misrepresentations are subject to statutory controls.

-Where an entire agreement clause is in place, it is important for the purchaser to consider whether the statements forming its commercial case have been reflected in the M&A reps and warranties in the written purchase and sale agreement and if not, whether it is prepared to proceed with the business acquisition without recourse to those statements.
+Where an entire agreement clause is in place, it is important for the purchaser to consider whether the statements forming its commercial case have been reflected in the reps and warranties in the written purchase and sale agreement and if not, whether it is prepared to proceed with the deal without recourse to those statements.

 An M&A lawyer will often coordinate due diligence for each of the purchaser and the seller.

-The role of the M&A lawyer for the purchaser will be to help in identifying the scope of due diligence which may be prudent in the business acquisition, to help in conducting the due diligence (e.g. by conducting searches and by reviewing documents produced during the course of due diligence) and to help the purchaser understand the ramifications of information found during the due diligence process (e.g. whether a charge over an asset is a significant problem for the transaction).
+The role of the lawyers for the purchaser will be to help identify the scope of due diligence which may be prudent in the business acquisition, conduct due diligence (e.g. by conducting searches and by reviewing documents produced during the course of due diligence), and help the purchaser understand the ramifications of information found during the due diligence process (e.g. whether a charge over an asset is a significant problem for the transaction).

-At the same time, an M&A lawyer acting for the purchaser will help draft and negotiate M&A reps and warranties as well as indemnities for breaches of such reps and warranties and review and advise upon any M&A disclosure letter provided by the seller.
+At the same time, lawyers acting for the purchaser will help draft and negotiate reps and warranties as well as indemnities for breaches of such reps and warranties, and review and advise on any disclosure letter provided by the seller.

-For the seller, an M&A lawyer will help limit the seller’s liability for misrepresentation, whether in the purchase and sale agreement or in the M&A disclosure letter, and will help minimize the risk of the purchaser being able to refuse to close a purchase and sale agreement on the basis of a misrepresentation.
+For the seller, an M&A lawyer will help limit the seller’s liability for misrepresentation, whether in the purchase and sale agreement or in the disclosure letter, and will help minimize the risk of the purchaser being able to refuse to close a deal on the basis of a misrepresentation.